What to Do in Rome: Complete Guide for First Timers

 That, however, does not mean you shouldn’t do one.

-Here are four cooking classes that would definitely be on our list if, you know, Matt could eat gluten.
+Here are three cooking classes that would definitely be on our list if, you know, Matt could eat gluten.

 • Handmade Pasta & Roman Sauces with Riccardo: We love experiences that take us to real people’s homes, in neighborhoods where most tourists don’t make it to.
 This is that.
 Join Riccardo – who was born and raised in Rome – in his family home where you’ll make handmade pasta, classic sauces like carbonara and cacio e pepe (our two favorites), and get to connect with the food culture in Rome in a really special way.
 Plus, wine, obviously, because this is Italy.
 Vegetarians welcome.